gooseproject/gooseproject.github.com/_posts/2011-11-07-weekly-meetings.md

 Weekly Meetings
 ===============

-The GoOSe project has a standing weekly meeting on `IRC <http://webchat.freenode.net/?channels=gooseproject&uio=MTE9MzY5cf>`_.
+The GoOSe project has a standing weekly meeting on [IRC](http://webchat.freenode.net/?channels=gooseproject&uio=MTE9MzY5cf).

 You can join us by clicking the link above or by joining the channel '#gooseproject' in your IRC client of choice.